 We can begin by exploring how the space around us makes us feel and from there make small decisions in order to bring about change (if needed.)
 Perhaps it begins by making living space neater, purging closets, painting a room.
 Perhaps we make plans to bring more colour to the yard, or set up some white lights to enjoy in the summer evenings.

-It is no surprise that during Covid-19, garden seeds sell out and people are renovating.
-Perhaps it is an inherent need to feel settled in our surroundings during an uncertain time.
-For when the space around us feels good, we feel good.
+Perhaps it is an inherent need to feel settled in our surroundings; for when the space around us feels good, we feel good.